All Episodes

 And in this country, it's being aided and abetted and promoted by the Obama administration and Democrats on Capitol Hill.

-Nancy Areno, Nevada, you're next.
+Nancy in Reno, Nevada, you're next.

-Great to have you here on the Rush Limbaugh program.
+Great to have you here on the Rush Limbaugh Program.

 Hi.

-Hello, it's a pleasure to speak to you.
+It's a pleasure to speak to you.

 Thank you.

-I was driving down the road here in Reno, Nevada, and I just heard on our local radio show that Harry Reid is sending an email out stating that Rush Limbaugh and the Republican Party, or I they may have even said the head of the Republican Party, is um targeting Harry Reid for the 2010 election to so that he'll lose.
+I was driving down the road here in Reno, Nevada, and I just heard on our local radio show that Harry Reid is sending an email out stating that Rush Limbaugh and the Republican Party, or they may have even said the head of the Republican Party, is targeting Harry Reid for the 2010 election so that he'll lose.

 Thank you, Senator.

-Yeah, he's doing it in an email form, so if um I don't know if you have any way of looking that up or having your folks look it up, but if you don't, I'd be more than happy to mail it to the we can find it.
+So I don't know if you have any way of looking that up or having your folks look it up.

-That that's Republicans and Rush Limbaugh.
+Republicans and Rush Limbaugh.

 Well, he is right.